 In the wake of several campus shootings, the most deadly being the 2007 shooting at Virginia Tech University, states are considering legislation about whether or not to permit guns on college campuses.
 For some, these events point to a need to ease existing firearm regulations and allow concealed weapons on campuses.
 Others see the solution in tightening restrictions to keep guns off campuses.

-Concealed Carry Weapon Laws & College Campuses
+Concealed Carry Weapon Laws and College Campuses

-Recent court cases have also overturned some long standing system wide bans of concealed carry on state college and university campuses.
+Recent court cases have also overturned some long-standing systemwide bans of concealed carry on state college and university campuses.
 In March 2012, the Colorado Supreme Court ruled that the University of Colorado’s policy banning guns from campus violates the state’s concealed carry law, and in 2011 the Oregon Court of Appeals overturned the Oregon University System’s ban of guns on campuses, allowing those with permits to carry concealed guns on the grounds of these public colleges (Oregon's State Board of Higher Education retained its authority to have internal policies for certain areas of campus, and adopted a new policy in 2012 that bans guns in campus buildings).
 In both cases, it was ruled that state law dictates only the legislature can regulate the use, sale and possession of firearms, and therefore these systems had overstepped their authority in issuing the bans.
-See the "Guns on Campus: Campus Action," page for more information on these rulings, board policies and other campuses that allow concealed carry on their grounds.

 For up-to-date information on legislation, see the Education Bill Tracking Database.
 Search under the topic "Postsecondary - Campus Safety."